BasilisTsaous/HeatMap-Project/Admin Functionality/README.md

 admin.php: Contains html that loads the admin form, including all its functions.
 In the navigation bar of the page, by selecting appropriately, you can go to the corresponding function in another part of the page.

 admin.js: Contains javascript events for the admin form.
-It also provides the HeaMmap algorithm, the data export and data deletion functionalities.
+It also provides the HeatMmap algorithm, the data export and data deletion functionalities.

 admin_data.php: It contains the data selection from the database for the fields Latitude(lat), Longitude(longt) and Count and based on the options for Year, Month, Day, Hour, Activity from the admin form, the coordinates of the map are returned.